rickithadi/bigduckmusic.com/src/pages/gigs/quite-quiet.md

   - Tim De Cotta
   - Cherry Syrup
 ---
-We were honoured to be have had the full band debut of Quite Quiet on the 14th of March! \
+We were honoured to have had the full band debut of Quite Quiet on the 14th of March! \
 From the likes of funky scene veteran Time De Cotta and bedroom pop newcomers Cherry Syrup, we had a wonderful all rounded lineup to mark this memorable occasion!

 FEATURING SECRET ACT "MARSUPIALS"\